 The Town of Edinburgh is pleased to present this year's Drinking Water Quality Report.
-This report is designed to keep you informed about your water utility and the quality of your drinking water over the past year.
-Our goal is to provide you with a safe and dependable supply of drinking water.
+This report is designed to keep you informed about the quality of your drinking water.
+We are pleased to report that our drinking water is safe and meets all federal and state requirements.